aregtech/areg-sdk/examples/03_file/ReadMe.md

 # 03_file Project Overview

-The [03_file](https://github.com/aregtech/areg-sdk/tree/master/examples/03_file) project provides a demonstration of working with file objects.
-It showcases the creation of text and binary files, copying files, and the usage of masks in file names.
-The project explores the use of relative and full paths, and demonstrates how masks like `%time%` (time-stamp) or `%appname%` (process name) can be utilized.
+The **[03_file](./03_file)** project demonstrates how to work with file objects in both text and binary formats.
+It covers creating, copying files, and using file name masks.
+The example shows how to manage relative and full file paths and illustrates the use of masks like `%time%` (for timestamps) and `%appname%` (for process names) to dynamically generate file names.
+This project provides practical examples of file handling within the AREG SDK environment.